leakedweights/dwavexp/README.md

-# DWavExp - Experiment Tracking for D-Wave Solvers
+# dwavexp - Experiment Tracking for D-Wave Solvers

 A D-Wave utility for tracking runs and sweeps with WandB.